Film industry: Nollywood

 Nollywood is a sobriquet that originally referred to the Nigerian film industry.
 The origin of the term dates back to the early 2000s, traced to an article in The New York Times.
 Due to the history of evolving meanings and contexts, there is no clear or agreed-upon definition for the term, which has made it a subject of several controversies.

 The origin of the term "Nollywood" remains unclear; Jonathan Haynes traced the earliest usage of the word to a 2002 article by Matt Steinglass in the New York Times, where it was used to describe Nigerian cinema.
 Charles Igwe noted that Norimitsu Onishi also used the name in a September 2002 article he wrote for the New York Times.
 The term continues to be used in the media to refer to the Nigerian film industry, with its definition later assumed to be a portmanteau of the words "Nigeria" and "Hollywood", the American major film hub.

-Definition of which films are considered Nollywood has always been a subject of debate.
+The definition of which films are considered Nollywood has always been a subject of debate.
 Alex Eyengho defined Nollywood as "the totality of activities taking place in the Nigerian film industry, be it in English, Yoruba, Hausa, Igbo, Itsekiri, Edo, Efik, Ijaw, Urhobo or any other of the over 300 Nigerian languages".
 He further stated that "the historical trajectory of Nollywood started since the pre and post independent Nigeria, with the theatrical (stage) and cinematic (celluloid) efforts of the likes of Chief Hubert Ogunde, Chief Amata, Baba Sala, Ade Love, Eddie Ugbomah and a few others".

-The Influence of the Nigerian movie industry often referred to informally as Nollywood has influence all Africa countries.
+The Influence of the Nigerian movie industry often referred to informally as Nollywood has influenced all African countries.